Originally published 8/30/2016, updated on March 17, 2020

 CONS – There’s usually a minimum balance required to open/maintain a money market account and a cap on withdrawals.

-So before choosing a money market account, be sure to check the minimum amount required, withdrawal regulations, amount of risk and potential fees.
+So before choosing a money market account, be sure to check the minimum amount required, withdrawal regulations, the amount of risk and potential fees.

 When all is said and done, you want your emergency fund to have the money you need, when you need it while growing as much as possible.
 Hopefully, the only thing you’ll ever need the fund for is peace of mind.